-Grass-fed beef, eggs, veggies, and more!
-Offering full-service boarding and training facility for horses, a free petting zoo year-round with goats, chickens, ducks, rabbits and more.
-Grass Fed Beef year round.
+Grass-fed beef year-round, eggs, veggies, and more!
+Offering full service boarding and training facility for horses, a free petting zoo year round with goats, chickens, ducks, rabbits and more.
 Birthday parties and special events, including pony rides, hay rides and more.
-On-farm farmers’ market, Sundays 10 am–2 pm.
+Open daily 9 am – 6 pm.
+On-farm farmers’ market, Sundays 10 am – 2 pm.

 Happy Hops Farm

 Happy Hops Farm is a small family-run farm that practices sustainable agriculture methods to grow 8 different varieties of hops.
 Tahoma, Triple Pearl, Comet, Columbia, AlphAroma, Cascade, Chinook, and Crystal.
 Not a beer-drinker?
 They also create handmade hoppy skincare products and hop teas.
 Visit their website or contact them to learn more about what using fresh, local hops can bring to your life.
 With a hop farm so close, home brewers and local breweries can get in on the fun, producing bright beers with big, hoppy flavors.
 Cheers!

 www.humblehandsfarm.com | Facebook | Instagram

 Humble Hands is a diversified farm focused on sustainable farming practices that are regenerative for the land and the health of their customers.
 They grow diversified vegetables and raise beef, pork & chicken, as well as Nigerian dwarf goats for pets and stock.